What’s special about the Gotham Writers Conference?

 Put simply, we don’t want to take your money if you’re not quite ready to hook an agent.
 We are looking for writers who have a query and pages that are good enough to make an agent honestly say, “Yes, I’d like to see that book.
 Yes, I might be interested in representing you.”
 It’s also important that your novel is finished or that your nonfiction book proposal is mostly done.

-If you’re not chosen for Day 2, you will still gain valuable insight into the publishing process on Day 1.
+If you’re not chosen for the Pitching Roundtable, you will still gain valuable insight into the publishing process during the Panels and Presentations.

-What is needed to apply for the Pitching Roundtables on Day 2?
+What is needed to apply for the Pitching Roundtables?

 Novels and memoirs: a finished book.
 Nonfiction books (excepting memoir): a mostly finished book proposal and sample chapter.